How to Manage Video Assets with Digital Asset Management

 Streaming Test

-Upload a 10GB+ file.
+Upload a massive file (e.g. raw footage).
 How long until you can play it?
 If the answer is "after it finishes uploading and processing," that's progressive download.
 You want instant or near-instant playback via HLS streaming.

 Format Test